AnuragRaut08/LeadReviveAI/README.md

 ## The Problem: Cold Leads and Missed Opportunities

 Many businesses have a large database of **warm leads** - people who showed interest in the past but didn't buy.
 Maybe they filled out a form, attended a webinar, or even started a trial.
-These are potential customers, but they often go cold and are forgotten.
+These are potential customers/quality leads, but they often go cold and are forgotten.
 Reaching out to them with emails often doesn't work well, and manually calling each one is time-consuming and expensive.
 This means **lost revenue** and **missed opportunities** to grow your business.

 ## The Solution: AI Voice Agent for Lead Reactivation